Mayur-Shiwal/JavaScript-Project-Todo-Application/README.md

 # JavaScript-Project-Todo-Application

-A simple begineer friendly project based on JavaScript, where you can add and remove task.
+A simple beginer friendly project based on JavaScript, where you can add and remove task.